Deep Dive

 2. What the Policy Actually Says

-This is the part most sellers overlook.
-Amazon's position is clear: you are responsible for every action any tool takes on your behalf.
+Underneath all of this, Amazon's position is unchanged: you are responsible for every action any tool takes on your behalf.

 3. Which Tools Are Affected